explosion/spacy-course/slides/chapter2_01_data-structures-1.md

 Lexemes expose attributes, just like tokens.

-They hold context-independent information about a word, like the text, or whether the the word consists of alphanumeric characters.
+They hold context-independent information about a word, like the text, or whether the word consists of alphanumeric characters.

 Lexemes don't have part-of-speech tags, dependencies or entity labels.
 Those depend on the context.